Kingxukai/linux/Documentation/driver-api/usb/usb3-debug-port.rst

 GENERAL
 =======

-This is a HOWTO for using the USB3 debug port on x86 systems.
+This is a HOWTO for using the woke USB3 debug port on x86 systems.

 Before using any kernel debugging functionality based on USB3 debug port, you need to::